Constrained Performance Boosting Control for Nonlinear Systems: Benchmark examples

 where $r=0.75$ [m] is the sum of the radius of the obstacle and the robot and $\nu=0.001$.
-Note that this last term penalizes the proximity of the robot to the obstacle when the distance between the two becomes \textquotedblleft unsafe\textquotedblright, with the safety distance between the two here set to $1.1\cdot r$.
+Note that this last term penalizes the proximity of the robot to the obstacle when the distance between the two becomes \textquotedblleft unsafe\textquotedblright, with the safety distance here set to $1.1\cdot r$.

 To parametrize the operator $\mathbfcal{M}$ generating the boosting input as in \eqref{eq:parameterization} we use a Recurrent Equilibrium Network (REN), with hyperbolic tangent activation functions, a 4-dimensional input and 4-dimensional internal state, with the latter initialized at $\boldsymbol{0}$.
 To train $\mathbfcal{M}$ with ADMM-PB, we consider $S=8$ scenarios with an horizon of $T=249$ steps, initializing the parameters of the REN by drawing $\theta^{(0)}$ at random from a Gaussian distribution with zero mean and variance $0.01I$.
 The ADMM-PB step in \eqref{eq:ADMM_PB_step1} is carried out considering $6$ epochs for the full batch optimization, using Adam \citep{diederik2014adam} with default parameters, but considering the decaying step size introduced in \eqref{eq:step_size_choice}.
 The remaining parameters of ADMM-PB using the termination and step updates introduced in Section~\ref{sec:tuning} are reported in \tablename{~\ref{tab:ADMM_param}}, where the parameters chosen for the update of $\rho$ in \eqref{eq:update_rho} correspond to the ones suggested in \cite[Chapter 3.4.1]{boyd2011distributed}.
-Note that, in line with the discussion in Section~\ref{sec:tuning}, these choices lead to a progressive increase in the ADMM step size up to iteration $508$, which allows the primal residual to satisfy the termination condition at the $868$-th iteration, as shown in \figurename{~\ref{fig:step_size}}.
+Note that, in line with the discussion in Section~\ref{sec:tuning}, these choices lead to a progressive increase in the ADMM step size up to iteration $508$.
+In turn, this allows the primal residual to satisfy the termination condition at the $868$-th iteration, as shown in \figurename{~\ref{fig:step_size}}.
 After that, $\rho$ is reduced again, enabling the dual residual to also satisfy \eqref{eq:termination} and leading to the ADMM-PB automatic termination after $1150$ iterations.
+In terms of computational effort, this setup requires \(1150\) outer ADMM iterations, each with \(6\) full-batch Adam epochs for the \(\theta\)-update, for a total of $6900$ gradient-based training epochs.
+Meanwhile, as the hard constraints only affect the velocity components and reduce to separable box projections over the copied trajectories, the projection/dual-update stage acts on\footnote{Since \(S=8\), \(T=249\), \(n=4\), and \(m=2\).} \(12000\) copied state-input entries per outer iteration.
+Hence, given the relative simplicity of the projection step, ADMM-PB has essentially the same dominant training complexity as the baseline rollout-based PB method, plus a relatively cheap feasibility-enforcement step.